CARDANO SOLVING PROBLEMS

 - The treasury keeps on filling up as more and more blocks are discovered.

 - It is directly proportional to the size of the network.
-Bigger the network, more the resources available and the voting system also becomes more decentralized.
+The bigger the network, the more resources are available, and the voting system also becomes more decentralized.

 What Makes Cardano Different from Other Projects